School Counseling DepartmentBrenda Kolbe2020-08-13T15:41:12-04:00

-Welcome to Elkhart Memorial High School’s Guidance Department.
+Welcome to Elkhart High School West’s Counseling Department.
 Our department is here to help students in many areas including scheduling classes, assisting students with issues concerning home life, friends, school, work, bullying, and planning for their futures.
 We assist students with career exploration, college exploration and more.
 We provide students with information about graduation requirements, signing up for the SAT and ACT, completing the FAFSA and completing college applications.
 We are here to help the “whole” student.

 Schedule Course Withdrawal Policy